SiddharthGautam040/Movie-Playlist-Creator/README.md

 ### Set up Rails app

+First, clone the repo

-First, install the gems required by the application:
+next, install the gems required by the application:

     bundle install